iFeelSmart/Tools4Dev/.Ressources/docs/MarkDown/Modules/bb8.md

 ## Synopsis
-<p>BitBucket API Command Line Tools</p>
+<p>Git management tool API Command Line Tools</p>

 ## Definition
 <p>

-BitBucket API Command Line Tools
+Git management tool API Command Line Tools

+* Pull Request vs Merge Request

+Same Git management feature with different names.
+This tool was created with PullRequest in mind so it will keep using that term in the documentation.

 * Create a global PullRequest

-Return green URL if PR was creating, Yellow if already exists
+Return green URL if PR was created, Yellow if already exists

 * Finish